DevExpress-Examples/bi-dashboard-diagnostic-tool/Readme.md

 <!-- default badges end -->
 # BI Dashboard Diagnostic Tool

-The BI Dashboard Diagnostic Tool is a performance monitoring system that allows you to inspect specific activities during code execution of the main DevExpress BI Dashboard's data processing areas.
-For example, you can estimate execution time for different operations or see the number of code calls for the session period.
+The BI Dashboard Diagnostic Tool allows you to monitor performance of the main DevExpress BI Dashboard's data processing operations (such as data load and filter operations).
+You can estimate execution time for each operation or see the number of code calls for the session period.

 ## Example Overview